Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Houston Performance Insights

-- The Cougars are outscoring opponents by 18.3 points per game with a +641 scoring differential overall.
-They put up 74.7 points per game (108th in college basketball) and allow 56.4 per contest (second in college basketball).
+- The Cougars have a +641 scoring differential, topping opponents by 18.3 points per game.
+They're putting up 74.7 points per game to rank 108th in college basketball and are allowing 56.4 per contest to rank second in college basketball.

-- The 36 rebounds per game Houston averages rank 12th in college basketball, and are 8.5 more than the 27.5 its opponents pull down per contest.
+- Houston ranks 12th in college basketball at 36 rebounds per game.
+That's 8.5 more than the 27.5 its opponents average.

-- The Cougars' 100.7 points per 100 possessions on offense rank 23rd in college basketball, and the 76 points they allow per 100 possessions rank first in college basketball.
+- The Cougars rank 23rd in college basketball with 100.7 points scored per 100 possessions, and first in college basketball defensively with 76 points conceded per 100 possessions.

 - Houston has committed 3.8 fewer turnovers per game than its opponents, averaging 9.6 (17th in college basketball action) while forcing 13.4 (74th in college basketball).